pbrianmackey/bdd-angular/README.md

 # Running the tests

-## Run the project
+## Start the project before you run Cypress

 npm run start

+## Run Cypress tests in the UI

+npm run e2e

 ## Run Cypress tests at the command line

 npm run e2e-headless

-## Run Cypress tests in the UI

-npm run e2e